-When we lie down, the acids involved in the digestive process can keep going back and forth between the throat and stomach, which may cause heartburn (1).
+When we lie down, the acids involved in the digestive process can keep going back and forth between the throat and stomach, which may cause heartburn.
 Not only does this cause discomfort, it can also hamper our digestive abilities.
-Avoiding lying down immediately after eating to help you digest food more easily, and evenly distribute the acids needed to digest food (1).
+Avoiding lying down immediately after eating to help you digest food more easily, and evenly distribute the acids needed to digest food.

-Adding prebiotics (not to be confused with probiotics) to your diet can help improve digestion as they serve as fuel to stimulate the growth of good bacteria in our gut (2).
-This, in turn, improves our digestion and overall gastro-intestinal health.
-Foods high in fibre such as bananas, apples, and leafy greens are great sources of prebiotics (2).
+Adding prebiotics (not to be confused with probiotics) to your diet can help improve digestive health as they fuel the growth of good bacteria in our gut.
+This, in turn, improves our digestion and overall gastrointestinal health.
+Foods high in fibre, such as bananas, apples, and leafy greens, are great sources of prebiotics.

-Probiotics is an umbrella term for all the good bacteria and microorganisms that can be found inside our gut.
-Adding more probiotics to your diet helps the body fight off bad bacteria and also improve the quality of our digestion.
-Look to fermented foods such as kimchi, sauerkraut, kombucha, kefir, and tempeh for more probiotics.
-Foods such as yogurt, sourdough, and buttermilk are also good sources for probiotics (3).
+Probiotics is an umbrella term for all the good bacteria and microorganisms found inside our gut.
+Adding more probiotics to your diet helps the body fight off bad bacteria and is a great way to improve gut health fast.
+Probiotics are found in fermented foods such as kimchi, sauerkraut, kombucha, kefir, and tempeh for more probiotics.
+Foods such as yogurt, sourdough, and buttermilk are also good sources of probiotics.

-Zinc supports digestive health by boosting the absorption of nutrients and protects the mucosal linings of our intestines (4).
+Zinc supports digestive health by boosting the absorption of nutrients and protects the mucosal linings of our intestines.
 Leafy greens and red meats are great sources of zinc.
 Zinc is important for digestion as it supports the production of digestive enzymes that allow you to break food into smaller molecules.

 Turmeric is a great way to support the digestive tract due to its active ingredient curcumin.
-Curcumin is widely known for its anti-inflammatory and antioxidant properties (5).
+Curcumin is widely known for its anti-inflammatory and antioxidant properties.
 This component of turmeric helps in supporting digestion and overall digestive health.
 You can add turmeric to your meals or drink it as tea.